 The Contractor shall retain all records required by Welfare and Institutions Code section 14124.1, 42 CFR 433.32, and California Code of Regulations, Title 22, Section 51341.1 et seq. for reimbursement of services and financial audit purposes.

-- f.
-In the expenditure of funds hereunder, and as required by 45 CFR Part 96, Contractor shall comply with the requirements of SAM and the laws and procedures applicable to the obligation and expenditure of federal and state funds. - g.
+f.
+In the expenditure of funds hereunder, and as required by 45 g.
 Contractor shall retain records of utilization review activities required for a minimum of ten (10) years.